BRITISH VALUES FOR JOHN HUNT ACADEMY

 The Rule of Law

-At John Hunt Primary School, we are committed to serving the local community.
+At John Hunt Academy, we are committed to serving the local community.
 We actively promote British Values to ensure our young people leave school prepared for life in modern Britain.

 We recognise the multi-cultural, multi-faith nature of the United Kingdom and understand the crucial role our school plays in promoting these values.